zudello/zudello-knowledge-base/Knowledge Base/Document management/Deleting and archiving documents.md

-# Deleting and archiving document
+# Deleting and archiving documents

 Keep your workspace free of unnecessary documents through deletion and archiving.
 This guide explains when and how to use these features effectively.